CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 Toxic metals.
 Most dogs suffer with toxic metals, especially aluminum.
 This, again, has to do with their food.
 In addition, some water supplies, some drugs, and some flea products or other body care products contain toxic metals and toxic chemicals.

-The amigos may be less of a problem for dogs than for human beings.
-The amigos are biounavailable forms of iron, manganese, aluminum and sometimes other minerals that are oxidants and irritants.
+The ŇamigosÓ can be a problem for dogs than for human beings.
+The amigos are biounavailable oxide forms of iron, manganese, aluminum and sometimes other minerals.
+They support adrenal gland activity, but are very irritating and easily cause pain.
 This important topic is discussed in the article entitled The Amigos – Iron, Manganese and Aluminum.

 SAMPLING INSTRUCTIONS FOR HAIR MINERAL TESTING – VERY IMPORTANT!